aselshall/rm/hw/class-presentation2.md

 - Prepare 2-3 specific questions for your classmates and instructor to help refine your Introduction and clarify your research focus.

 ### Evaluation
+The points listed in the evaluation criteria are for informational purposes only as these presentations are not graded.
+The listed points highlight the importance of each aspect of your work to guide you on where to focus for a strong presentation that covers the learning objectives of this assignment.
+  1. Is in-depth literature review effectively used to define the research problem, and its significance?
+(65 points)
-- Does the presentation provide a clear and comprehensive overview of the research topic and context?
+  2. Does the presentation provide a clear and comprehensive overview of the research topic and context?
+(5 points)
-- Is the research problem clearly defined and effectively articulated?
+  3. Is the research problem clearly defined and effectively articulated?
+(5 points)
-- Is the research question specific, focused, and aligned with the identified research gap?
+  4. Is the research question specific, focused, and aligned with the identified research gaps from the literature review (5 points)
-- Are the research objectives well-stated, specific, and aligned with the research problem?
+  5. Are the research objectives well-stated, specific, and aligned with the research problem and research questions (5 points)
-- Does the presentation effectively communicate the significance and potential contributions of the research?
+  6. Does the presentation effectively communicate the significance and potential contributions of the research?
+(5 points)
-- Is the presentation clear, well-organized, and delivered effectively?
-- Are the questions for feedback well-formulated and conducive to helpful discussion?
+  7. Are the questions for feedback well-formulated and conducive to helpful discussion?
+(5 points)
+  8. Is the presentation clear, well-organized, and delivered effectively?
+(5 points)

 [Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation2%20rubric.docx) that we be used at class for evalluation.